About the Series

 South Florida was first settled by the Spanish and much of its sacred architecture bears a Spanish imprint.
 Over the years its proximity to South America and the Caribbean has attracted a great influx of immigrants made up of mostly Christian and Jews.
 Their architecture, language, culture and traditions are what makes up the distinctive flavor of this cosmopolitan city by the sea.

-The Washington D.C. area hosts the world’s embassies and hence has an international population from all over the planet.
-Because it is the nation’s capital, it has several sacred edifices of historic importance, many of them massive and monumental in order to accommodate huge audiences for events of national significance.
-African Americans, including those who moved north during the Great Migration which began in the early 20th century, also established important churches here.
+The Washington D.C. area or NATIONAL CAPITAL AREA: HOME TO THE WORLD hosts the world’s embassies and hence has an international population from all over the planet because it is the nation’s capital.
+It has several sacred edifices of historic importance, many of them massive and monumental in order to accommodate huge audiences for events of national significance.
+All major religions and many ethnic groups are represented here.
+Before it became the capital, a German immigrant bought up hundreds of acres in order to establish a German community named Hamburg where Foggy Bottom is today.
+African Americans and Irish Americans who built the Capitol and White House, established historic churches here.

 Islamic Center, Washington D.C.